-Support from your electricity retailer
+Support from your retailer

-If you are struggling to afford electricity it's important to contact your electricity retailer and make this clear to them so they can connect you to their customer wellbeing team.
-Your retailer values you as a customer and can help you with ways to pay that suit your budget.
-You can also ask them about your plan and whether a different plan might better suit your needs and help you reduce costs.
+If you are struggling to afford electricity it's important to contact your electricity retailer to let them know.
+They value you as a customer and can help you with ways to pay that suit your budget.
+They can also discuss your plan and whether a different plan might better suit your needs and help you reduce costs.